davideas/FlexibleAdapter/README.md

 - `StickyHeaderDecoration` is now deprecated, as consequence `enableStickyHeaders(maxCachedHeaders)` is also deprecated: use `enableStickyHeaders()`.

 _Improvements_
 - Headers are clickable when sticky!
+Thanks to @farfromrefug.
 StickyHeaders can now benefit of the existing click listeners in `FlexibleViewHolder` [See #41].
 Pay attention at the method `getStickySectionHeadersHolder()`.
 - `IHeader` item can be combined with `IExpandable` item to make a section expandable with header.
 - Adding items with new headers, headers are also shown.
 - Added `AbstractExpandableHeaderItem`.